fallen-icarus/cardano-loans/README.md

 | Number of Unique Tokens Minted/Burned | [api](https://docs.blockfrost.io/#tag/Cardano-Transactions/paths/~1txs~1%7Bhash%7D/get) |
 | Specific Loan Information | [api](https://docs.blockfrost.io/#tag/Cardano-Transactions/paths/~1txs~1%7Bhash%7D~1utxos/get) |

 For the second API, the `asset_mint_or_burn_count` value will either be 1 or 3, specifying a full repayment or default, respectively.
 For the third API, the input with the Borrower ID token will have the datum of the loan attached.
-That datum has the terms of that specific loan.
+That datum has the terms of that specific loan (you will also need to use this [api](https://docs.blockfrost.io/#tag/Cardano-Scripts/paths/~1scripts~1datum~1%7Bdatum_hash%7D/get) since Blockfrost only returns the hash of the datum in the last query).

 The included `cardano-loans` CLI puts this all together.
 Here is an example query response (when piped to `jq`):
 ``` JSON